Hercules and the Hydra

 King Eurystheus then told Hercules he had to go kill the Hydra for another one of his labors.
 The Hydra was a huge snake with seven heads.
 Hercules thought, "Well, that sounds easy.
 I'll just go cut off its heads with my sword."
 But when he was fighting the Hydra, he realized that whenever he cut off a head, two more grew back out of the neck!
 By fighting the Hydra, Hercules was only making it stronger.

-So Hercules thought of another plan.
-Instead of cutting off the heads, he smashed them between two rocks.
+So Hercules (with his nephew's help) thought of another plan.
+Whenever Hercules cut off a head, his nephew burned the stumps with fire.
 Then the heads did not grow back, and so Hercules was able to kill the Hydra.

 This is a video telling the story of Hercules' second labor.